tiagokepe/python_scraper/README.md

 This class provides log functionalies for the scrapers.

 ## ConfigureScraper
-This class define and handle the configuration knobs for the framework such as:
+This class defines and handles the configuration knobs for the framework such as:
 * `retry_attempts`: number of retry attempts
 * `log_file`: path to the log file
 * `screenshot_dir`: path for the screenshot directory used by the SeleniumScraper